arpitpandey0209/community-operators/docs/using-scripts.md

 # Pulling from quay.io

 ##Prerequisites
-The following prequistis are required run to the quay.io scripts:
+The following prerequisites are required run to the quay.io scripts:

 * [jq](https://stedolan.github.io/jq/) must be installed
 * A quay.io account